djplaner/canvas-collections/docs/getting-started/101/interface/navigation.md

 # Navigation

+Navigation in Collections has two flavours: live and Claytons (static).
+The following summarises the live navigation experience.

+See the [navigate section](../../../navigate/navigate-options.md) for more detail.

+## Navigating live Collections

 Collections will make up to four navigation changes to the Canvas modules page.
 Who sees these changes is defined by Collections' [visibility setting](../../../../reference/lifecycle/visibility/overview/).

 === "Visual example"